 Early Life and Education

-Todd Wagner was born on August 2, 1960, in Gary, Indiana.
-He attended Merrillville High School and later joined the Kappa Sigma fraternity at Indiana University.
-He graduated from Indiana University in 1983 with a Bachelor of Arts/Science.
-Wagner furthered his education at the University of Virginia, where he earned a Juris Doctor degree.
+Todd Wagner was born in Gary, Indiana, on August 2, 1960.
+He attended Merrillville High School and later pursued higher education at Indiana University, where he was a member of the Kappa Sigma fraternity.
+Wagner graduated from Indiana University in 1983 with a Bachelor of Arts/Science degree.
+He furthered his education by earning a Juris Doctor degree from the University of Virginia.

 Rise to Success